-- 92. The Secretariat provides the following functions subject to available resources and as appropriate: - Drafting and publishing the call for application for new and renewed accreditation - Receiving applications and forwarding them to IAC - Forwarding queries specifically related to the review process to IAC - Announcing the result of the review process at the end of the annual SC meeting preceding a COP meeting via official notification and on its website - Inviting newly accredited cities through respective NFPs to a certificate awarding ceremony at the COP meeting, and working with the COP host to prepare the ceremony - Preparing accreditation certificates and presenting them to the newly accredited cities at the COP ceremony - Updating the dedicated web page in the Convention website

-93. The role of the Secretariat as a member of IAC is to provide updates in administrative processes and legal advices, as necessary and as appropriate, in accordance with its mandate provided by the COP.
+- 14. The Secretariat provides the following functions subject to available resources and as appropriate: - Drafting and publishing the call for application for new and renewed accreditation - Receiving applications and forwarding them to IAC - Forwarding queries specifically related to the review process to IAC - Announcing the result of the review process at the end of the annual SC meeting preceding a COP meeting via official notification and on its website - Inviting newly accredited cities through respective NFPs to a certificate awarding ceremony at the COP meeting, ensuring that the invitation allows for sufficient time for accredited cities to register as observers at COP, and working with the COP host to prepare the ceremony - Preparing accreditation certificates and presenting them to the newly accredited cities at the COP ceremony - Updating the dedicated web page in the Convention website - 15.
+The role of the Secretariat as a member of IAC is to provide updates in administrative processes and legal advices, as necessary and as appropriate, in accordance with its mandate provided by the COP.
 The Secretariat may attend IAC meetings as an observer and is not obliged to review applications.